Scheduled pipelines

 Introduction

-Scheduled pipelines allow you to trigger pipelines periodically based on a schedule, from either the CircleCI web app or API.
+Scheduled pipelines allow you to trigger pipelines periodically based on a schedule.
 Schedules can range from daily, weekly, monthly, or on a very specific timetable.
 To set up basic scheduled pipelines, you do not need any extra configuration in your .circleci/config.yml

 file.
 However, more advanced usage of the feature will require extra .circleci/config.yml